ESSIE AND I were having a typical chika session over canton in college when she started talking about this guy Carlo from our org.

 “Um, us?”
 I said.
 “Aren’t we his friends?”

 “Sure,” she said.
-“But if you’re in grave danger, would you turn to him for help?
-Or if he’s in serious trouble, would you risk your life for him?”
+“But say you’re in grave danger, would you turn to him for help?
+Or if he’s in serious trouble, would you consider risking your life for him?”

 My answer, at least at that time, was no. Maybe not.